tmd-lab/tmdsimpy/README.md

 ```
 python3 compare_brb_epmc.py -meso 1 # use same value of -meso input argument
 ```
-For `compare_brb_epmc.py`, you may want to run it in an IDE for plotting instead of from the terminal (this script does not require JAX).
+For `compare_brb_epmc.py`, you may want to run this script in an IDE (e.g., spyder) for plotting instead of from the terminal (this script does not require JAX).
 You can change `default_mesoscale` in the script to change if it plots the comparison with or without mesoscale topology.
 Errors in the comparison are attributed to:
 1. Interpolation from different continuation points.
 2. Different mesh if using the default mesh.